You might have thought that communism was safe from mascots but then you’d be wrong.

 Since the late Fifties it has never advocated subversive actions and its participation in the Anpo struggles in 1960 and 1970 were peaceful, as were its contribution to the anti-Vietnam War campaigns.
 However, for this it earned the ire of student radicals and other groups, especially for its failure to assist properly in the protests against Narita Airport and the controversial docking of a US submarine in Sasebo in 1968.
 A student group split from its youth movement in the late Fifties and thus began the New Left/Old Left dichotomy that essentially defined Japanese left-wing politics after the war.

 Today the JCP is doing rather well.
 Its membership and subscription to the Akahata have risen in recent years with the fears of growing disparity in Japan since the Lost Decade began, fears which were then further exasperated by the worldwide recession that saw lots of temps laid off and soup kitchens in Tokyo.
 In the recent local government elections and Upper House election it made small but significant gains.

-However, its protectionist policies might be baffling to some.
-For example, it is opposed to the increasing of consumption tax — surely the most universal and fair way to raise money for the burden of the aging population — and is against the TPP trade tariff agreement.
+However, its protectionist policies might be baffling to some, who associate such attitudes in Japan with the conservatives.
+For example, it is opposed to any increase in consumption tax — arguably the most universal and fair way to raise money for the burden of the aging population — but less surprisingly is also against the neoliberal TPP trade tariff agreement.
 (Actually, as a more learned commentator has pointed out, the inherent conservatism of all the parties that form the ostensible opposition to the ruling LDP, a bone fide conservative party, are all lacking in progressive, active policies.)

 It should also be noted that the JCP apparently hired an ad agency to design the mascots, which hardly smacks of trying to pulling down the pillars of capitalism.